 Further tests for melanoma

 Often, only a biopsy is needed to diagnose melanoma.
-If pathology results show the melanoma is thicker, you will have blood tests or scans to find out more about the melanoma.
-You may also have these tests during treatment or as part of follow-up care after treatment finishes.
+If pathology results show the melanoma is thicker, you will have scans to find out more about the melanoma.
+You may also have other tests during treatment or as part of follow-up care after treatment finishes.

 Imaging scans use different methods to create images of the inside of the body: